 From the balcony the vista of a tree-lined row of building tops interspersed with statuary created a romantic view under the starry sky as projected clouds drifted by.

-Like all theaters, the Venetian Theatre suffered with the coming of television and the consequent loss of its audience, and with the decay of the neighborhood, the theater closed permanently in 1954, even though it had a fully rigged stagehouse capable of putting on local talent shows or the like.
+Like all theatres, the Venetian Theatre suffered with the coming of television and the consequent loss of its audience, and with the decay of the neighborhood, the theatre closed permanently in 1954, even though it had a fully rigged stage-house capable of putting on local talent shows or the like.

 It subsequently became a furniture store, which put a suspended ceiling in the auditorium, and then the Venetian Sales Co. which used the auditorium for a warehouse and the once ornate lobby for a liquor store.